 - a.
 Smolt monitoring personnel will operate the sampling facility as part of the smolt monitoring program and to collect fish for regionally approved research. - b.
 Research updates and equipment or sampling trouble reports will go through the project biologists to the FPOM Coordination Team. - c.
 Sampling shall cease when temperatures meet or exceed 70°F. - i.
-Sampling may resume when temperatures drop below 69.5°F. - ii.
-Project biologists will use the Corps temperature data logger (Hobo) as the official temperature. - d.
-These temperature criteria are what The Dalles/John Day/Willow Creek Project considers to be the most appropriate for protecting threatened and endangered species.
-If there is a need to sample at temperatures above 70°F, coordination with FPOM will be initiated by the researcher.
+Project Biologists will use the Corps temperature probe reading as the official temperature.